Nolu-M/Notes-code/README.md

 ### Classes and Objects
 - Class - help label and organize related collections of functions and attributes.
 - E.g. a class called has multiple functions and attributes such as legs, a name and bark.
+    - special function (init) created and gets called when instance of class is created.
+    - init function takes variable called *'self'* which refers to specific instance of the Dog class.
 ```
 class Dog:
     def __init__(self, name):